broadinstitute/cromwell/docs/developers/Centaur.md

 The `testFormat` field can be one of the following, case insensitive:
 * `workflowsuccess`: The workflow being supplied is expected to successfully complete
 * `workflowfailure`: The workflow being supplied is expected to fail
+* `workflowsuccessandverifycost`: The workflow being supplied is expected to complete and the expected cost will be verified

 The `metadata` is optional.
 If supplied, Centaur will retrieve the metadata from the successfully completed workflow and compare the values retrieved to those supplied.
 At the moment the only fields supported are strings, numbers and booleans.